Prepay starter bonus icon

 Living in Canada as a US citizen, you’ll have tax obligations in both countries:

-4. FBAR filing: If you have foreign financial accounts exceeding 10,000 USD (14,100 CAD) at any point during the year, you must file an FBAR by April 15, 2025, with an automatic extension to October 15, 2025.
+4. FBAR filing: If you have foreign financial accounts that exceed $10,000 USD in aggregate at any point during the year, FBAR reporting may apply.
+FBAR is due April 15 following the calendar year, with an automatic extension to October 15 (no special request needed).
+The CAD equivalent varies with exchange rates (FinCEN).

 Living in Canada as a US citizen